jMetal/jMetal/docs/operators.rst

 According to this interface, an operator is a generic entity providing an ``execute()`` method that is applied to a source and returns a result.
 The source and result are typically a solution or a list of solutions, depending on the operator.

+Four types of operators are currently included:

+* ``Crossover``.
+From a set of parent solutions, recombine them somehow to produce a number of children.
+* ``Mutation``.
+Mutates a solution.
+* ``Selection``.
+Select a number of solutions from a list according to some criterion.
+* ``LocalSearchOperator``.
+Applies a local search method to improve a solution.